Math Placement and the MPE

 There is a practice exam available below.
 You should try the practice exam before you take the MPE and you should review any topics that went poorly on the practice exam.
 This is particularly important if you are not taking a math course currently.

-Scoring the MPE
+Taking and Scoring the MPE

 - Review for Part 1 (BA): Schaum's Outline Elementary Algebra